SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

   \      |      /
    UI Update
 ```
+React behaves like a smart personal assistant who prioritizes tasks based on urgency.
+If the user is typing, those updates are high priority — they must feel instant.
+But if background data is loading or some non-critical UI animation needs to run, React assigns them a lower priority.
+Using the fiber architecture and time slicing, React breaks work into tiny chunks

 **Q14: keys in React list? what is List virtualization**

 A list in React is a collection of data that we display by looping through it, usually using map().
 While rendering lists, each item should have a unique key so React can identify which item has changed, been added, or removed.
 A unique key helps React avoid unnecessary re-renders because it tracks each element efficiently.
 Without a proper key, React may re-render the entire list even if only one item changed, which affects performance.